cyustcer/Deep-Feature-Selection/src/README.md

     Testing Accuray: 0.9566666666666667
 ```

-For comparison methods, simply using command: "Rscript xxx.r &" under `src` directory.
+For comparison methods, simply using command: `Rscript xxx.r &` under `src` directory.
 Result files and reports will be saved under `outputs/reports` directory.